Arnold Schwarzenegger: Early politics

 Schwarzenegger goes on to tell of how he and his then wife Maria Shriver were in Palm Springs preparing to play a game of mixed doubles when Milton Friedman's famous show came on the television.
 Schwarzenegger recalls that while watching Friedman's Free to Choose, Schwarzenegger, "... recognized Friedman from the study of my own degree in economics, but I didn't know I was watching Free to Choose ... it knocked me out.
 Dr. Friedman expressed, validated and explained everything I ever thought or experienced or observed about the way the economy works, and I guess I was really ready to hear it."
 Numerous critics state that Schwarzenegger strayed from much of Friedman's economic ways of thinking in later years, especially upon being elected Governor of California from 2003 through 2011.

 Schwarzenegger's first political appointment was as chairman of the President's Council on Physical Fitness and Sports, on which he served from 1990 to 1993.
-He was nominated by the then-President Bush, who dubbed him "Conan the Republican".
+He was nominated by the then-President George H. W. Bush, who dubbed him "Conan the Republican".
 He later served as chairman for the California Governor's Council on Physical Fitness and Sports under Governor Pete Wilson.

 Between 1993 and 1994, Schwarzenegger was a Red Cross ambassador (a ceremonial role fulfilled by celebrities), recording several television and radio public service announcements to donate blood.